MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 1. **Internal account**: An Azure Active Directory (Azure AD) account that is created in your tenant for internal users.
 2. **Guest account**: An Azure AD account that is created in your tenant when you provide an out-of-tenant user with guest access in one or more Teams teams or channels.
 You can "guest" an out-of-tenant user into your tenant using their email.
     1. If that user's email is already associated with an Azure AD account in one other tenant, that user is now part of two tenants: that user is a member of their native tenant and a guest in your tenant.
-    2. If that user's email is not already associated with an Azure AD account in any another tenant, that user is now part of one tenant: that user is a guest in your tenant.
+    2. If that user's email is not already associated with an Azure AD account in any other tenant, that user is now part of one tenant: that user is a guest in your tenant.

 ## Scenario overview